jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_applyconfig.md

 1. From the configuration dialog, select a template or connection.
 2. Click the **Apply configuration to…** button to apply the configuration of the selected template or connection.
+3. **Choose configurations** - for an alarm or scheduling configuration.
-3. **Select connections** - The configuration will be applied to the selected connections.
+4. **Select connections** - The configuration will be applied to the selected connections.
-4. **Preview changes** - Preview the changes to the configuration for the selected connections.
+5. **Preview changes** - Preview the changes to the configuration for the selected connections.

 {% include imageClient.html file="pane_configure_applyconfigurationto.png" alt="Apply the selected template or connection configuration to the selected connections" %}